axelvaldez/radical-companies/_posts/how-to/2023-02-05-how-to-create-a-radical-start-up.markdown

 <h1>Borrowing, or Not</h1>
  <p>If you want to, and can, then borrow capital.
 Seed capital, as it is called, comes from friends, family, and fools.
 Friends and family know you and trust you; fools believe in you.
 They all want you to succeed.</p>
  <p>Seed capital is formalized as a legal Note that promises them, 1) their money back plus some upside, or 2) shares of the new company.
 But you new company <em>won&rsquo;t have shares</em>, so Notes are not applicable.</p>
  <p>Instead treat borrowed capital like a <span class="_paradigm">RADICAL</span> investment which includes an upside to be paid on top of the principal over a period of time.
-120% over two years, or double after five, or &hellip; whatever you think is realistic and reasonable.
+120% over two years, or double after five, or&hellip; whatever you think is realistic and reasonable.
 Explain that <span class="_paradigm">RADICAL</span> investments do not include any other powers.
 This won&rsquo;t be a surprise for the friends/family/fools crowd.
 It will most likely be a, perhaps unacceptable, surprise to traditional <span class="_paradigm">FIAT</span> capital investors.
 However, talk to them as well as a few are not so traditionalists and may be inspired enough to give you capital as a <span class="_paradigm">RADICAL</span>-investment</p>
  <p>Once you have the capital it will go into whatever you have to buy and <em>the Predictable Recurring Income (PRI) fund</em>.
 Alternatively, you may forego borrowing any capital in which case there won&rsquo;t be PRI fund and co-owners must be willing to afford to wait for revenue.</p>

 <h1>Hiring</h1>